How To Dry & Preserve Flowers Inside Books

-Drying flowers has long been a cherished practice, allowing us to extend the lifespan of our favorite blooms and capture their beauty in a different form.
+Hi and welcome to our guide on how to dry flowers inside books.
+Drying flowers has long been a cherished practice, allowing us to extend the lifespan of our favorite blooms.

 This method is not only accessible and cost-effective but also adds a touch of vintage charm to the results.